-The Primary Silver Miners latest results were quite dismal as their All-In Sustaining Costs to produce silver were considerably higher than the market price.
-Many of the silver miners production costs increased in the third quarter of 2018 due to higher energy, material, and labor costs.
+The Primary Silver Miner's latest results were quite dismal as their All-In Sustaining Costs to produce silver were considerably higher than the market price.
+Many of the silver miners' production costs increased in the third quarter of 2018 due to higher energy, material, and labor costs.

 Only one silver mining company out of the group posted a profit of $6.8 million for the quarter, and that was Fortuna Silver Mines.
 The biggest loser was Coeur Mining which suffered a $53 million loss for the period.
-Even the largest silver miner in the group, Pan American Silver, reported a surprise loss of $9 million Q3 2018.
+Even the largest silver miner in the group, Pan American Silver, reported a surprise loss of $9 million in Q3 2018.

-Now, according to the silver mining companies All-In Sustaining Costs (AISC), only two were lower than the current silver market price:
+Now, according to the silver mining companies' All-In Sustaining Costs (AISC), only two were lower than the current silver market price:

 When I put together this chart, the silver price was trading at $14.02 but has jumped up to $14.17 as the broader markets continue to sell off.
-However, as we can see, seven of the nine top primary silver miners AISC is higher than the silver market price (BLUE BAR).
+However, as we can see, in seven of the nine top primary silver miners AISC is higher than the silver market price (BLUE BAR).
 The highest AISC of $22.39 per ounce is awarded to SSR Mining which changed its name from Silver Standard.
-SSR Mining is mostly a gold mining company with a very high-cost open-pit silver mine in Argentina called their Puna Operations.
+SSR Mining is mostly a gold mining company with a very high-cost open-pit silver mine in Argentina called Puna Operations.

 Back in the heyday, Silver Standard’s Piquitas Operation in Argentina was producing nearly 9 million ounces of silver (2012).
 Unfortunately, SSR Mining shut down operations at Piquitas last year and is now only processing stockpiles.
 So, with just processing stockpiles, SSR Mining’s AISC is $8 more than the current silver market price.

-While Pan American Silver and Fortuna published lower AISC’s than the silver market price, the average AISC for the entire group was $16.10.
+While Pan American Silver and Fortuna published lower AISCs than the silver market price, the average AISC for the entire group was $16.10.
 Even if I was to remove the highest (SSR Mining @ $22.39) and the lowest (Fortuna @ $10.80), the average All-In Sustaining Cost of these miners would still be $15.95.
-Thus, the top primary silver miners average AISC is $2 higher than the present silver market price.
+Thus, the top primary silver miners' average AISC is $2 higher than the present silver market price.

 I find it quite interesting that the gold and silver prices continue to show strength during major selloffs in the broader markets.
-At some point, investors are going to rotate out of falling stocks and real estate and into the precious metals and the miners.
+At some point, investors are going to rotate out of falling stocks and real estate and into precious metals and miners.
 However, FEAR has not yet made its way into the investor psyche… but it will.

-The two miners with positive Free Cash Flow in Q3 2018 was Pan American Silver ($8.1 million) and Fortuna ($5.6 million).
+The two miners with positive Free Cash Flow in Q3 2018 were Pan American Silver ($8.1 million) and Fortuna ($5.6 million).
 However, the majority suffered negative free cash flow with Coeur Mining being the highest at -$33.7 million.
 The net free cash flow for the group was a negative $52 million.
 Thus, the group was spending $2.6 per ounce more than the cash received from operations.